Using Augmented Reality for Student Presentations

 Augmented reality presentation can save valuable class time

 We all want to help our kids become better public speakers.
 No matter what we taught, most of my colleagues and I tried to work in one or two presentations per semester.
 But presentations can take up so much class time—especially for major projects.
 With class sizes these days, you can easily a full week or more of instruction time.

 Augmented reality presentations can prevent that.
 If you’re crunched for time, you can give your students the option to listen to a few presentations instead of all of them.

 Set up your students’ visual aids/trigger objects around the room like a museum-style display.
 Then, let them choose which ones sound the most interesting to them or assign them a few to make sure everyone’s presentation gets watched a few times.
 If you’re doing hybrid presentations, you can let students present introductions and main points in front of the class and save the details for their AR overlays that you’ll watch outside of class.

 And with AR, you won’t have to use your computer’s memory to save huge video files.
 As long as you have the trigger object (which can be as simple as a piece of paper), you’ll always be able to access the video.

 I might have dreaded presentation days a little less if I’d known about AR-enhanced presentations.
-From my nervous kids to my bored kids and everything in between, I know that augmented reality would have help them have more fun with presentations and take ownership of their projects.
+From my nervous kids to my bored kids and everything in between, I know that augmented reality would have helped them have more fun with presentations and take ownership of their projects.

 Give it a try for your next project and see how it transforms your students’ presentations!
 We’d love to hear how it goes in the comments below!